Enrollment and waitlist data for current and upcoming courses refresh every 10 minutes; all other information as of 6:00 AM.

 Writing Intensive

 This course introduces students to the craft of creative writing, focusing on three broad genres: poetry, fiction, and creative nonfiction.
 Students learn how various forms (e.g., free verse, the sonnet, narrative) have developed and evolved historically and within various contexts (cultural, political, social)—and by extension, what it means to write in these forms today.
 They receive instruction in setting, character, voice, point of view, literal and figurative imagery, rhythm and sound patterns, and literary structures; and practice writing in all three genres.
 Assignments include close readings of literary texts that model craft techniques, weekly writing exercises that encourage exploration and development of craft, and workshop discussions to develop students’ analytic and critical skills.
 For English majors, it fulfills the Genre Study requirement.
-Prerequisite: ENGL 121 or 190.
+Prerequisites: ENGL 120, ENGL 121, or ENGL 190

 4 Credits